AmyOShea/MS3-Cocktail-Hour/README.md

 [Neon Tubes](https://befonts.com/neon-tubes-neon-light-font-free.html) by [guxjohn](https://befonts.com/author/guxjohn) fit perfectly with the neon light theme but is something to be used sparingly - I want to keep this just just headings and accents.
 I think too much of this would become tacky very quickly.

 [Raleway](https://fonts.google.com/specimen/Raleway?preview.text_type=custom&preview.text=Collections&query=Raleway) is the chosen font for the majority of the text.
 In comparrison to Noeon Tubes, it is quite simple ansd offers a contrasting elegance.

+### Imagery

+Imagery is an important part of the user experience.
+Any user that uploads recipes has to accompany it with an image.
+And when browsing the recipes and collections, this image is the main selling point of the recipe so it's the prominant feature of the recipe card.

+Another visual element is the banners on the recipe and collections pages.
+One some of them, a cocktail image was best.
+But for others, a visual element that envoked a feeling was more appropriate.
+If this site were going into full prduction, the site owner/admin would be in charge of this.

+Lastly is the neon effect.
+It ties into the nightlife theme so well and I decided to use it across all pages.
+I think doing this makes the site visually cohesive throughout.

 ## Wireframes and Initial Design
 ### Wireframes